 We transform youth at risk into successful citizens

 The Salesian Institute serves vulnerable children and youth at risk regardless of religion, race, gender, or nationality.
 Authentic education prepares the youth for productive engagement within the world of work.
 At the very least this is the ability to build and maintain a sustainable livelihood, preferably thriving, even flourishing livelihoods- requiring a state of work readiness that enables them to engage in value-adding and worthy transactions in the workplaces in which they find themselves.

 Providing job training and social skills for the 21st century

 Our programmes include:

-Life skills classes to give at-risk youth self-confidence and social skills plus basic home skills like budgeting: this includes self-actualisation, self-confidence building, interview skills, communication, cultural diversity awareness, relationship building, motivation and problem solving, time management, stress management, conflict resolution, peer pressure, interview skills, gender and domestic violence sensitisation, substance abuse and HIV/AIDS awareness, goal setting, trust building and positive thinking.
+Lifeskills training forms an integral part of ALL training programmes and aims to give at-risk youth self-confidence and social skills including basic skills like budgeting, self-actualisation, self-confidence building, interview skills, communication, cultural diversity awareness, relationship building, motivation and problem solving, time management, stress management, conflict resolution, peer pressure, gender and domestic violence sensitisation, substance abuse and HIV/AIDS awareness, goal setting, trust-building and positive thinking.